KhrishaYa/Matris/README.md

 ## 📖 Citation
 If you use Matris in your research, please cite:

 Yagushova K.F., Fetisova A.S., Erofeeva M.N., Naidenko S.V.
-E. (2026).
+(2026).
 Matris: A tool for analyzing maternal and social behavior protocols.

 A CITATION.cff file is available in the repository root.